9 Steps to Know Everything: Building Marketing Analytics for Comfy

 Step 4.
 Upload offline data to Google BigQuery

 Another advantage of Google BigQuery is the ability to collect data from various sources: Google Analytics, CRM systems, ERP systems, DoubleClick, YouTube, Google Ads, any other advertising platform, email, call tracking services, and so on.
-Then this data is combined and used for end-to-end analytics.
+Then this data is combined and used for marketing analytics.

 The COMFY team set up a daily automatic upload of offline sales data from their ERP system to Google BigQuery.
 Google BigQuery’s security system allows you to control access to users’ personal data: names, emails, phone numbers, and even credit card numbers.